 Food and Water

 Provide a shallow dish of fresh water for your leopard gecko at all times.
 The water bowl will help add some humidity to the enclosure, and your gecko will drink from the bowl.
 You may even find a gecko voluntarily soaking in its water bowl.

 Common Health Problems

 Leopard geckos also are prone to gastroenteritis, which comes from a bacterial infection.
 If your gecko has watery stools or its tail shrinks, these may be signs of gastroenteritis.
 This condition is potentially fatal but is treatable if caught early.

 And like other lizards, leopard geckos that are undernourished or live in a cage with insufficient moisture may develop dysecdysis.
-This condition, which looks like dry skin, causes the gecko to have difficulty shedding and can affect its vision.
+This condition, which looks like dry skin, causes the gecko to have difficulty shedding and can affect its vision or constrict their fingers or toes.

 Finally, leopard geckos are susceptible to a variety of respiratory infections, including pneumonia.
 Wheezing or bubbles of mucus around its nasal passages and mouth are a sign that your leopard gecko is having respiratory problems.

 All of these conditions should receive treatment from an exotics veterinarian who specializes in reptiles.

 Choosing Your Leopard Gecko